The term open source refers to something people can modify and share because its design is publicly accessible.

 What is open source "beyond software"?

-Here, we tell stories about what happens when open source values are applied to business, education, government, health, law, and any other area of life.
-We're a community committed to telling others how the open source way is the best way—because a love of open source is just like anything else: it's better when it's shared.
+Here, we tell stories about the impact of open source values on all areas of life—science, education, government, manufacturing, health, law, and organizational dynamics.
+We're a community committed to telling others how the open source way is the best way, because a love of open source is just like anything else: it's better when it's shared.

 Where can I learn more about open source?